andyhorn/flutter_resizable_container/README.md

 1. If a child has a size using pixels, it will be given that amount of space
 2. If a child has a size using a ratio, it will be given the proportionate amount of the _remaining_ space _after_ all pixel-sizes have been allocated
-3. If a child has a size of `null`, it will be given whatever space is left after the allocations in rule 1 and rule 2 - If there are multiple children with a size of `null`, the space remaining after the allocations in rule 1 and rule 2 will be evenly distributed between them
+3. If a child has a size using `expand`, it will be given whatever space is left after the allocations in rule 1 and rule 2 - If there are multiple children using `expand`, the space remaining after the allocations in rule 1 and rule 2 will be evenly distributed between them

 ##### Example 1